Logiqx/gps-details/docs/sailmon/filtering.md

 #### Timestamps

-One of the tells is the discontinuity in the timestamps of the CSV file and how these occurrences correlate with increase values of hAcc.
+One of the tells is the discontinuity in the timestamps of the CSV file and how these occurrences coincide with increases in hAcc.

 ![csv-tsdiff](img/csv-tsdiff.png)